 We hope to run the event later in the year if ‘stay at home’ measures are eased, but we may also be only open to those from 3228 postcode.
 Our normal waiting period would be 1 June - 13 September 2020.
 Our Opening Ceremony will also be postponed due to the limit on gatherings.

-The Bells Beach 50 Year Storm Invitational honours local legend Shaun Brooks as family, friends, and the local surfing royalty paddle out for a one-day invitational contest at Bells.
+The Bells Beach 50 Year Storm Invitational will see local legend Shaun Brooks honoured, as a field of family, friends, local surfing royalty and big-wave chargers paddle out for a one-day invitational contest at Bells.
 Shaun, a former World Junior and Victorian Open champion, took his own life in 2012 after a long battle with mental illness.

-The 50 Year Storm event hasn't run the past two years as organisers held out for huge waves.
-However, the event's committee is committed to running the event this year and have changed the criteria to "the best big day" within the waiting period.
+The 50 Year Storm event has been unsuccessful in running for the past three years.
+As the event is about mental illness awareness and sharing, the events’ committee is committed to running the event later in the year.
+We have changed the official event running conditions to "the best big day" in the waiting period.

-The number of surfers in the event has grown from 18 to 30, with 25 of those spots voted on by the public.
+The number of surfers in the event has grown from 18 to 30, with 25 spots voted on by the public.
 The other five wildcards will be decided by the Brooks family and the 50 Year Storm Committee.
-It was decided to increase the number of surfers due to the number of up and coming chargers in the state.

-Public voting for the 25 surfers is open now.
-The voting information can be found here.
+Public voting for the 25 surfers is now open.
+You can vote by clicking here.

-One in Five: One in five Australians suffer from a mental illness.
+One in Five: Investing in research will help us find the answers to why one in five people suffer from a mental illness.
 We are striving to make one in five, none in five.
-Investing in research will help us find the answers to why one in five people has a mental illness.

 Headspace: Headspace is the National Youth Mental Health Foundation providing early intervention mental health services to 12-25 year olds, along with assistance in promoting young peoples’ wellbeing.